nunosilva800/blog/2-pattern-history-consumer-kafka.md

 In a [previous post](ref1), I wrote about a general approach for a service to process a backlog of messages before doing anything else.

+For this scenario, one possible solution is to have an ENV var or expose an API that will turn off or on the production of new messages, until it is known that all the backlog of messages were consumed.

+This is typically done by manual interactions:
+- turning off the producer
+- letting the consumer do its thing to build state
+- monitor the progress of consumption
+- turning on the producer when it's ready

 In this post, instead of using an in-memory implementation example, I'll expand on this concept by using Apache Kafka as the event store.
 To interact with Kafka, we'll be using the Go client library: [Shopify/sarama](ref2).